One of top five findings during a Joint Commission Survey is Treatment Planning.

 The “Treatment Plan Cover Sheet” will include a list of Assessed Preferences include any Preferences that the client may have in learning new skills and/or how they learn.

-Element 2: The element speaks to 2 main themes of the treatment plan:
+The element speaks to two main themes of the treatment plan:

 - “Goals are expressed in a manner that captures the client’s words or ideas”